rollrat/custom-copy-project/docs/script.md

 `Custom Copy Script` is interpreter script language for control and extension based on `javascript`.

+## Warning!!

+If possible, donot use `try-catch statement`.
+Because, it causes serious performance degradation.
+Check all errors and handle exceptions before publishing the script.

 ## How to write your own script?

 ```js